mvolkmann/MyUnixEnv/notes/VueNotes.md

 can do so using this object.
 Note that all `Vue` objects support the methods `$emit`, `$on`, `$once`, and `$off`.

+The `$once` method can be used in place of `$on` to only listen to the next occurrence of a given event.

 ```js
 import Vue from 'vue';